 Students are required to submit official transcripts/score reports from coursework completed through any credit-earning mechanism.
 Credit-earning mechanisms include, but are not limited to IB, AP, AICE, Dual Enrollment, CLEP or DANTES.

-Applicants who have earned college credits through the military must also provide a SMART or AARTS transcript.
+Applicants who have earned college credits through the military must also provide a Joint Services Transcript (JST).
 All transcripts and test scores must be official, arriving to the Office of Admissions directly from the originating school or testing agency.
 Unofficial documents will not be accepted.